onitake/canhat/README.md

 The board outline and component placement conform to the [Micro HAT specification] and the [Add-On Boards and HATs] specification.

-Instead of the usual DB9 connector found on many boards, this one has screw terminals for easier wiring and a smaller footprint.
+Instead of the usual DB9 connector found on many CAN interfaces, this one has screw terminals for easier wiring and a smaller footprint.
+There is a separate version in the db9 branch that includes two DB9 connectors instead.
+These can even be connected to the voltage regulator, if the Pi should be powered from the bus.

 If you intend to adopt the CAN HAT in an industrial environment, replace the screw terminals with more robust connectors, or make sure the wires are firmly